cheilman/carapace/docs/Module.md

 Module `zshrc` files will be appended to the generated Carapace-wide `generated-zshrc` file, and executed whenever `$HOME/.zshrc` is.

+Two environment variables will be available to you:

+- `CARAPACE_CURRENT_MODULE` -- The name of the current module
+- `CARAPACE_CURRENT_MODULE_PATH` -- The path to the current module's folder

+Remember that relative paths likely won't work correctly, as your code will be executing from the generated file.
+Use the `CARAPACE_CURRENT_MODULE_PATH` to locate other files from your module.
+Also note that these environment variables won't persist after your zshrc script execution, so they will either be wrong or unavailable if you try to use them later (such as in functions).

 ### install

 An optional script that is executed on Carapace installations or upgrades.
 It should be idempotent enough to be run on every upgrade without causing problems.
 The install script serves two purposes: